 They will cause a goat to itch incessantly and have to be removed.
 The treatment for the ticks and fleas will also remove keds.
 Keds are visible and can be removed by using tweezers.
 If you only have one or two goats, the chances of getting keds are greatly reduced.

 Another reason goats itch and want to be scratched is because they want human attention.
-Goats resemble dogs in some ways in that if they have been around people, they do tend to relate to people in many of the same way dogs do.
+Goats resemble dogs in some ways in that if they have been around people, they love and want attention from their owners in many of the same way dogs do.

 - Goats follow people around